Skip to main content

 • Preparing and submitting the nomination and visa applications

-• Liaising with the Department until a decision is made
+• Liaising with the Department of Home Affairs until a decision is made

 For further information and a quotation for advice and assistance, please contact click here to contact Visa Lawyers Australia.